brettlungal/brettlungal.github.io/_site/README.md

             gem -v
             ```
     * #### For MacOS
         1. MacOS comes with Ruby and Ruby Gems pre-installed.
-To verify this run the following command
+To verify this run the following command.
+A version should be returned after running each command.
             ```bash
             ruby -v
             ```
             ```bash
             gem -v
             ```
+    > Etter emphasizes the importance of using static site generators for easily creating more complex documentation websites, Jekyll runs on the Ruby programming language and therefore requires it to be installed on your computer.

-* ### Step 3 - Install Jekyll
+* ### Step 3 - Install Jekyll And Create A New Jekyll Project
+    1. Install Jekyll using one of the two below instructions based on your Operating System.
         * #### For Windows
             1. Run the following command to install jekyll with the gem package manager
                 ```bash
                 gem install jekyll bunder
                 ```
             2. Verify jekyll was installed correctly with the following command
                 ```bash
                 jekyll -v
                 ```
         * #### For MacOS
             1. Install Jekyll using the Gem package manager with the following command
                 ```bash
                 gem install jekyll bundler
                 ```
             2. Validate the installation was complete with the following command
                 ```bash
                 jekyll -v
                 ```
-* ### Step 4 - Create New Jekyll Project
-    1. cd into the directory containing your markdown files you want to host using jekyll
-    2. run the command jekyll new projectName - where projectName is what you want to name your project
+    2. Run the following command to create a new Jekyll Project - replace projectName with the name of your project
-    3. you'll notice the previous created a directory in the pwd named your project name - it contains all relevant files for your static website
-    4. cd into that new directory by typing cd projectName where project name is what you named your project
+        ```bash
+        jekyll new projectName
+        ```
+    3. Change directory into the folder that jekyll just created for you that contains all of the project files
+        ```bash
+        cd projectName
+        ```
+    > Etter recommends using a static website generator like Jekyll because they turn lightweight, simple markup files and turn them into beautiful, functional documentation websites

-* ### Step 5 - Run Your Project From LocalHost
+* ### Step 4 - Run Your Project From LocalHost
-    1. run the command "bundle add webrick"
+    1. Run the following command to add webrick to your jekyll bundle.
+        ```bash
+        bundle add webrick
+        ```
+    2. Run the following command command to start the local web server to view your changes locally as you make them.
+        ```bash
-    2. run the command bundle exec jekyll serve
+        exec jekyll serve
+        ```
-    3. open a web browser and in the navigation bar enter "localhost:4000"
+    3. Open a web browser and in the navigation bar enter "localhost:4000"
+    > As previously noted, Etter emphasizes the significance of being able to use a static site generator for hosting beautiful documentation.
+This step allows you to view your changes to your jekyll website locally before commiting them to git to be hosted publicly.
+Allows for quicker development time when writing your markdown formatted files.

-* ### Step 6 - Add Your Markdown Resume To Jekyll Main Page
+* ### Step 5 - Add Your Markdown Resume To Jekyll Main Page
     1. Navigate to the file named "index.md" in the jekyll project directory
     2. Remove all of the content in index.md and copy/paste in your markdown formatted resume into index.md
     3. Add the following content to the top lines of your index.md after pasting in your markdown formatted resume